 Dec.
 8, 3-5 p.m., Greenwood Village City Hall, 6060 S. Quebec St. Games, cocoa, train rides, holiday treats and a snow hill.
 Visit Santa, enjoy art activities and entertainment.
 Tickets required for Greenwood Village residents only.
 Free parking in the Harlequin lot located off Orchard and Greenwood Plaza Blvd.
 South.
 No parking at City Hall.
 Info at greenwoodvillage.com/specialevents or call 303-486-5773.

 City of Greenwood Village Festival of Lights

 Dec.
 9, 4 p.m.
-Lighting of the giant Menorah of Freedom.
-Hanukkah gifts for the children, dreidels, latke/donuts, arts and crafts.
+Lighting of the giant menorah of Freedom.
+Hanukkah gifts for the children, dreidels, latke/doughnuts, arts and crafts.
 This event is free and open to the public.

 Greater Englewood Chamber of Commerce Holiday Party

 Dec.
 11, 6-9 p.m. at the Englewood Elks Club, 3690 S Jason St. Invitation Only – RSVP to the Chamber of Dec.
 5 at 303-789-4473.

 Colorado Bach Ensemble Concert